World Gone Crazy: The Character Cycle – part 3

 You and I have been designed with deep longings.
 We long for joy, intimacy, meaning, purpose, security, nourishment, love, and fun.
 Think of Maslow’s Hierarchy of needs, and those basic longings are hard-wired into our lives, and we desire them.
 These longings are good, designed by our Creator.
 They are part of what it means to be human.
 We have longings that are greater than mere animalistic survival longings.
 We long for grace, goodness, beauty, peace, and joy.
 When these longings are not fully being met, we find ourselves craving something to fulfill the longing.
 And so, though we long to be fulfilled, we crave, however, an end to our hunger.
 We long for intimacy; we crave a quick fix to soothe the ache.
 We long for a wonderful, healthy meal; we crave french fries.
 And the reality is, it’s much easier to satiate a craving than it is to address a longing.
 It’s easier to eat french fries than to eat a great salad.
 It’s easier to fulfill sexual cravings than it is to submit to the vulnerability of intimacy.
-It’s easier to numb the pain of disappointment with alcohol or marijuana than to face our inadequacies and build a strong security of self in the face of failure.
+It’s easier to numb the pain of disappointment with alcohol, marijuana or Sacred Kratom than to face our inadequacies and build a strong security of self in the face of failure.
 It’s easier to garner attention by dressing up and putting makeup on than it is to be known deeply in a subsurface honesty.

 And so, because it’s easier, quicker, and seemingly painless on the front end, we bypass our deep longings and feed the monster or our cravings.
 Soon, if we do this more than once, twice, three times… we begin the process of negative habit formation.
 We begin the process of trigger, response, reward.
 My longing leads to a craving triggered by that amazing smell of french fries.
 I respond, and eat a large fries filled with more salt than I need in a week.
 My body responds with an instant kick of satisfaction.
 Unfortunately, that kick not only doesn’t last, it also does detrimental things to my body over time.
 But it doesn’t matter.
 The next time I drive by McDonald’s and see that same logo and my olfactory glands register the smell of french fries, the trigger is tripped.
 I respond again and feel the immediate satisfaction that comes to assuage my deep hunger, if only for a moment.
 Now fries are dangerous, but probably not as dangerous as grabbing the glass or bottle, visiting the inappropriate internet site, meeting up with her again, or even swiping the credit card for the new purse, dress, or hunting gear.
 Often the satisfaction of our cravings becomes the self-imposed prison, the doorway we find ourselves beating a path towards.
 And these are real paths, real ways of doing life, real neural pathways.
 As the proverb says, “There is a way that appears right to a man but leads to death.”